minprog/exercises/writing/strings/index.md

 ## Getting started

-Create a new directory this assignment:
+Create a new directory for this assignment:

     mkdir -p ~/exercises/strings